What is NTRIP - PIX4Dcatch RTK

 NTRIP Architecture

-The NTRIP system is made up of three primary software components:
+The NTRIP system consists of three primary components:

-• The NTRIP server base: transfers GNSS data corrections from the NTRIP server to the NTRIP caster.
+- The NTRIP server base station: transfers the data corrections from the NTRIP server base station to the NTRIP caster.

 NTRIP Service

-To gain access to the NTRIP network, register with a local NTRIP provider to create an account.
-This provides a port, IP address, username, and password to access the network.
-Once the registration is completed, these credentials can be used to connect the rover to the NTRIP network and receive corrections.
-The cost and coverage area depends on the specific service provider.
+To gain access to an NTRIP service, sign up for an NTRIP subscription with a provider.
+An NTRIP subscription service should include an IP address, a port number, a username, and a password for accessing the network service.
+These credentials will be used to connect the rover to the NTRIP network and receive corrections.
+The cost and coverage area depend on the specific service provider.

-• Try to find the nearest reference station to the work area.
+- Use the nearest reference station in the work area.
 In most cases, the nearest reference station is detected automatically.

-• Reach out to the NTRIP service provider to get information on the coordinate system that the NTRIP provider broadcasts their corrections in.
-This is the coordinate system, for example, that needs to be selected as an Input coordinate reference system when using PIX4Dcatch with Pix4D-adapted viDoc RTK rover.
+- Reach out to the NTRIP provider for information on coordinate systems in which the NTRIP provider broadcasts their corrections.
+This is the coordinate system, for example, that needs to be selected as an Input coordinate reference system when using PIX4Dcatch with a supported RTK device.